-Why Grown-Ass Men Are Still Hot for Teacher
+Why Are Grown Men Still So Hot for Teacher?

-Some 4,830 of the books Amazon (or some very tired professional working at Amazon) has categorized as erotic reads have the word “teacher” in the title or the plot description.
-The “Everything Store” also sells 50-plus different revealing Halloween costumes — all of which look very flammable — designed to sex up the profession in time for the first round of parent-teacher conferences.
-The sexy teacher — or the sexualized teacher — is a cultural mainstay, a masturbatory blue-chip stock.
-Americans, in particular, seem enamored of the archetype, but most men likely couldn’t explain the attraction.
+On Amazon, some 4,830 books categorized as erotic reads have the word “teacher” in the title or plot description.
+The site’s “Everything Store” also sells 50-plus different sexy teacher costumes — for Halloween or, well, whenever — designed to sex up the profession.
+The hot teacher, the sexy teacher, the sexualized teacher, is a cultural mainstay, a figure that is assumed to rev engines.
+Americans, in particular, seem especially enamored of the archetype, but most men likely couldn’t explain the attraction.
 Fortunately, a small community of researchers and data scientists are looking into it.

-It is worth acknowledging out of the gate that men can sexualize women with any job (Amazon sells multiple sexy plumber costumes).
+It is worth acknowledging out of the gate that men can put sexy in front of any job title (Sexy plumber!
+Sexy Librarian!
+Sexy Ornithologist!).
 But the teacher stands alone.
 According to the National Center for Education Statistics (NCES), more than 75 percent of public school teachers are female.
 Though there is not a firm agreement on how many of these teachers are attractive, researchers do know how much time they spend in the classroom: As of 2014, that number was hanging around 1,000 hours per year.
 That’s certainly enough time to imprint on a pubescent or even pre-pubescent boy, a task that is typically accomplished by accident in a matter of seconds.

 “I’m sure there have been many young boys who fantasized about their female teachers,” says sex therapist and author Michael Aaron.
 “Your teacher is a grown woman.
 She’s an important part of your life.
 She gives you attention.
 She tells you what to do.
 You want to please her.
 All of that is a stew that can play out as this sexy teacher theme for people as adults.”